 To say she was stunned was beyond an understatement.
 He did not just say that.

 “But Sam you got me on nothing but morning shifts five days a week.”
 She tried to reason with him, but really right now she was beyond angry how dare he!
+As far as she knew he had never taken a personal interest in any other staff members’ life.
+Heck, half of the time they came in still a little tipsy from the night before and he never said boo, but because she was with Eric he was getting all indignant about things.
+No!
+She would not just sit back and take that.

 “I know and I’m sorry but that’s not gonna change anytime soon.”
 He sounded smug, like his plan was falling into place.
 Like hell.

 “And if I refuse?”
 She’d never refused to work before, always taking whatever shift was easiest for everyone else, but things were different now.
+She had a life now, just like all the rest of them and it was about time they started considering her needs as much as she considered there’s.

 “Then I’m afraid I’m gonna have to let you go.”
 He leaned back in his chair as he spoke, like he already knew the outcome to this whole conversation before it even started.
 Well, proving him wrong would be sweet indeed.